mrYakamoto/cheering-mascot/README.md

 ### Release 2: Changing Requirements

 After you have a program that allows you to leave the conversation with Grandma in a civil way, we're going to add a new requirement.
 In addition to saying "I love ya, Grandma, but I've got to go." to end the conversation, you also need to silently move away.
-Set up a new way to exit the program in your method: when two empty lines are entered in succession by the user.(Both conditions for ending the program should be supported!)
+To exit, the user needs to enter two empty lines in succession after saying goodbye.

 How does this change your program?
 How do you record the "state" of your interaction with Grandma?